The Beginners Guide to Customer Loyalty

 Digital loyalty programs also allow companies to offer a range of different rewards, which appeal to a range of different customers.

 They’re also able to create a new communication channel with their customers, such as email campaigns and newsletters.
+In this matter, ghost kitchens can leverage these programs to build customer loyalty and offer exclusive promotions for their virtual restaurant concepts, fostering engagement and repeat orders.

 Sophisticated loyalty programs can also collect customer data, and use this data to provide customers with tailored rewards, as well as tailored promotions.